FAQ

 Then you think about it: What are the simplest subtasks?
 Which ones score the most points?
 Most teams do not manage to solve all subtasks within the allotted 120 seconds.
 That’s why a bit of strategy is needed here: driving to safety and therefore scoring few points, but having them safely?
 Or would you rather take risks in the hope of scoring more points, but also run the risk of something not working out?
 The team has to find out among themselves…

 As the competition approaches: test, test, test!
 Don’t add much more, but rather make sure that what you have already achieved works reliably.
-Also test the different starting positions, as the objects are randomly placed on the playing field.
+Also test the different starting positions, as the objects are randomly placed on the game field.
 Testing is not exciting, but it is necessary in order to find any errors.
 You can also take care of the speed.
 By now at the latest, the general rules and regulations should also be thoroughly studied so that there are no unpleasant surprises on the day of the competition.

 And then: if possible, do the final training sessions under competitive conditions.
 The coach stays outside, the cell phone is switched off and the computer is in airplane mode.
 The team tries to do everything themselves, without help and without instructions.